jurem/SloRaDe/en/about.md

 ---
+lang: en
 layout: page
-title: O projektu
+title: About
-permalink: /about/
+permalink: /en/about/
 ---

 # Our goal and activities